Summary Report for:

-Sample of reported job titles: Engineering Technician, Electronics Technician, Instrument and Controls Technician (I & C Technician), Test Technician, Electrical Engineering Technician, Technician, Relay Tester, Electrical Technician, Results Technician, Test Specialist
+Sample of reported job titles: Electrical Engineering Technician, Electrical Technician, Engineering Assistant, Engineering Technician, Generation Technician, Instrument and Controls Technician (I & C Technician), Relay Tester, Results Technician, Test Specialist, Test Technician

-- Assemble electrical and electronic systems and prototypes according to engineering data and knowledge of electrical principles, using hand tools and measuring instruments.
+- Assemble electrical systems or prototypes, using hand tools or measuring instruments.

 - Build, calibrate, maintain, troubleshoot, or repair electrical instruments or testing equipment.